agarasul/TriangleSeekbar/README.md

 ```

-In your code you add add listener to progress change:
+In your code you add listener to progress change:

 ```java
 TriangleSeekbar triangleSeekbar = findViewById(R.id.triangleSeekbar);